Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Transmission lines in the doubled space

-Electromagnetic duality suggests however that this description is redundant, and that one can work with either just flux or just charge fields, the counterparts appearing, now yes, as the conjugate momenta in a Hamiltonian.
-Under rearrangement, Eqs. (\ref{eq:telegraphers}) become the wave equations
+This description has a gauge symmetry, in that Eqs. \eqref{eq:telegraphers} are invariant under the transformations $\bPhi(x,t)\to\bPhi(x,t)+\mathbf{A}(x)$, $\bQ(x,t)\to\bQ(x,t)+\mathbf{B}(x)$.
+The Lagrangian $L_{\mathrm{TG}}$ is not invariant under these transformations, but it transforms simply by the addition of a total time derivative.
+Thus, by a gauge choice, one can work with either just flux or just charge fields.
+If only flux, then charge counterparts will appear, now yes, as the conjugate momenta in a Hamiltonian.
+With the proper gauge choice, in fact, Eqs. (\ref{eq:telegraphers}) become the wave equations

 as derived from the more commonly used Lagrangians in the superconducting quantum technologies community \cite{YurkeDenker:1984,Chakravarty:1986,Yurke:1987,Werner:1991,Devoret:1997,Paladino:2003,Blais:2004,Houck:2008,Bourassa:2009,Clerk:2010,Koch:2010,Filipp:2011,Bergenfeldt:2012,Bourassa:2012,Peropadre:2013,Sundaresan:2015,Malekakhlagh:2016,Mortensen:2016,Roy:2016,Vool:2017,Roy:2018,ParraRodriguez:2018,Malekakhlagh:2017}